Ceratostigma plumbaginoides: Scientific name

 The Latin specific epithet plumbaginoides signifies its resemblance to plants in the closely related genus Plumbago.

+Cultivation

 Ceratostigma plumbaginoides is grown as an ornamental plant in temperate climates, valued for its late season colour.
 It is hardy down to -10 C, but prefers a sunny, sheltered position in moist, well-drained soil.
 As it can become invasive, it is particularly suited to growing in a pot, or crevices in a dry stone wall.
-It has gained the Royal Horticultural Society’s Award of Garden Merit.
+It has gained the Royal Horticultural Society's Award of Garden Merit.